 Public Meetings and Records/Conditional Aging Medical Release Program; Exempting from public meetings requirements that portion of a panel review hearing at which the exempt or confidential information of specified inmates being considered for the conditional aging inmate release program is discussed; exempting from public records requirements certain records used by the review panel to make a determination of the appropriateness of conditional aging inmate release and the recordings and transcripts of closed panel review hearings; providing for legislative review and repeal of the exemptions; providing a statement of public necessity, etc.

-Last Action: 2/3/2021 Senate - Now in Appropriations Subcommittee on Criminal and Civil Justice
+Last Action: 4/30/2021 Senate - Died in Appropriations Subcommittee on Criminal and Civil Justice

 Bill Text: Web Page | PDF

 • Referred to Criminal Justice; Appropriations Subcommittee on Criminal and Civil Justice; Appropriations -SJ 55

 • On Committee agenda-- Criminal Justice, 02/03/21, 9:00 am, 110 Senate Building

 • Favorable by Criminal Justice; YEAS 7 NAYS 0 -SJ 176